NREL/WaterTAP3/watertap3/docs/source/watertap3.rst

     * Fixed (labor, maintenance)
     * Variable (energy, chemical)
 |

+.. _watertap3_outputs:

 WaterTAP3 Outputs
 ----------------------------

 The key performance metrics from WaterTAP3 currently include:

-    * Levelized Cost of Water: cost per unit of treated water
+    * Levelized Cost of Water (LCOW): cost per unit of treated water
     * Energy intensity: direct energy consumption per unit of treated water
     * Water recovery: the percentage of water recovered for a beneficial use
     * Constituent removal: the percentage of constituent mass removed from the source water